 Staying healthy on a trip starts before leaving home

 A healthy trip begins with a healthy you.
-These practices will keep you well during the trip, but more importantly, they’ll keep you feeling great on a daily basis.
+These tips for how to be healthy will keep you well during the trip, but more importantly, they’ll keep you feeling great on a daily basis, no matter where you are.

 1. Help your immune system out